On asymptotic constants in the theory of extremes for Gaussian processes: Numerical experiments

+Even though we do not have a formal justification for this approach, we have carried out regressions with the same simulated trace for different values of $\eta$.
+The results are reported in Figure~\ref{fig2}.
 The simulation experiments are exactly the same as those underlying Figure~\ref{fig1}, and in particular we have used the same parameter values.
 The red, dashed curves are estimates for $\mathcal H_\alpha^\eta(T)$ for $\eta=2^{-14},2^{-13},2^{-12},2^{-11}$.
-Using the regression approach, we estimate $\mathcal H_\alpha^\eta (T) $ for $\eta=2^{-18}$ and compare it with our simulation estimates for the same value of $\eta$ (blue, solid).
-The two resulting curves are indistiguishable in Figure~\ref{fig2}, and the difference is of order $10^{-3}$.
-We have also plotted our regression-based estimate of $\mathcal H_\alpha(T)$ (green, dash-dotted).
+Using the regression approach, we estimate $\mathcal H_\alpha^\eta(T) $ for $\eta=2^{-18}$ and compare it with our simulation estimates for the same value of $\eta$ (blue, solid).
+The two resulting curves are indistinguishable in Figure~\ref{fig2}, and the difference is of order $10^{-3}$.
+We have also plotted our regression-based estimate of $\mathcal H_\alpha (T)$ (green, dash-dotted).

 It is instructive to look at the resulting estimate for $\mathcal H_1(T)$, since we know that $\mathcal H_1=1$.
 Our estimate for $\mathcal H_1(T)$ is $0.9962650$, which is indeed closer to its true value.
-As the number of simulation replications increases, we expect much more improvement.
+As the number of simulation replications increases, we expect much more improvement. \begin{appendix}